Dhruv-saxena-25/Trip_planner_graph/README.md

 ├── app.py                      # Application entrypoint: initializes and runs the FastAPI/Flask server.
 ├── requirements.txt            # Pin project’s Python dependencies.
 ├── template.py                 # Scaffolding script: bootstraps all folders & stub files.
+├── Dockerfile                  # Creating docker image for your code.
 ├── assets/                     # Contain images that used in the project.
 │   └── graph.png               # Langgraph Graph image for this project.
 ├── .github/                    # GitHub configuration directory.